djdmbrwsk/ts-boilerplate/README.md

 This project is meant to act as a raw base for a project written in TypeScript.

+For a similar, but more full featured boilerplate checkout [ts-service-boilerplate](https://github.com/djdmbrwsk/ts-service-boilerplate)

 ## Features

 ### Ships with: